Shazwazza/Articulate/BUILD.md

 4. Run the client checks for the affected lane.
 5. Run the full lane build and package smoke test.

-Do not regenerate the Articulate API client for an Umbraco package update unless an Articulate endpoint contract changed.
+An Umbraco package update alone leaves the Articulate API client unchanged.
 Regenerate both lane clients after a shared Articulate route, model, authorization, or OpenAPI change.

 ### TinyMCE opt-in (dev / test sites only)